 since I was first diagnosed.

-4/ I will give a 3-minute talk.
+4/ I will give a 3-minute talk on breast cancer awareness.

 5/ Breast Cancer Network Australia merchandise will be for sale at the bottom of the tower along with donations tins and